 (2) The RUC Clawback Charge for a Resource, including RMR Units, for each Operating Day is allocated evenly over the RUC-Committed Hours for that Resource.

-(3) ESRs are not subject to RUC Clawback Charges.
+(3) ESRs and DRRS deployments are not subject to RUC Clawback Charges.

 (4) For each RUC-committed Resource, the RUC Clawback Charge for each RUC-Committed Hour of the Operating Day is calculated as follows: